Boston Terrier: Popular Boston Terriers

 In 1921 at a ceremony to commemorate the United States' 102nd Infantry, the U.S. Army awarded a gold medal to an honorable war dog: Sergeant Stubby.
 The Boston Bull Terrier, possessing three service stripes and one wound stripe, was given a rank in the U.S. Army-making him the first dog to ever earn it.
 The comforting, protective war dog was also rewarded a medal by France.
 Sergeant Stubby died in 1926 with the legacy of being the United States' "greatest war dog."

-Wofford College in Spartanburg, SC has had a live Boston Terrier mascot named Blitz since 2003 that attends home football games.
+Since 2003, Wofford College in Spartanburg, South Carolina, has had a live Boston Terrier mascot named Blitz that attends home football games.

 In 2012, a high school student named Victoria Reed took the advice of her veterinarian and submitted a photo of her Boston Terrier, Bruschi, to Guinness World Records.
 With each eye being 1.1 inches, or 28 mm, in diameter, Bruschi is recognized by Guinness to be the dog with the largest eyes.

 Lennu, the pet from 2012 to 2021 of Sauli Niinistö, the President of Finland, was present at many of his less formal appearances and well known in Finland.
 Photos of the pair went viral in the United States in 2017.